0cjs/8bitdev/src/pmon/pmon.md

 Command Entry
 -------------

-At the `_` prompt you may enter a single-character command optionally followed by parameters that determine the behaviour of the command.
-After entering the command character, a single character identifies a particular parameter; this may be followed by by an parameter value such as an address.
-Unrecognised command and parameter characters will print the character, backspace over it and generate an error beep.

-Backspace just after a command or parameter character will clear that command/parameter character (unless the parameter takes no value, in which case it has already updated the command parameters), leaving you ready to enter another one.
-Backspace at any other time (including after a space that followed a command character, parameter character or parameter value) will generate an error beep.
+Invalid input will generate a beep and move your cursor to the start of the invalid input.
+(The invalid input is not overwritten with spaces so that you can see what input caused the error.)

+At any time you are in one of the following _input modes:_
+- Command mode, immediately after the `_` prompt.
+The next character typed indicates the command.
+- Parameter mode, immediately after typing a either command character or a parameter character and any value it may need.
+The next character typed is Return/Enter to execute the command, Space to print a blank space (for readability only) or another parameter character.
+- Value mode, immediately after typing a parameter character for a parameter that takes a value.

+Cancelling input is done as follows:
+- In any mode you may type Ctrl-X to cancel the command.
+Any parameter values you have changed will remain changed.
+The cursor will be returned to the start of the line just after the prompt, but what you typed will not be erased.
+- Immediately after entering a valid command character you may type Backspace to cancel that command.
+- Immediately after a parameter character that requires a value you may type Backspace to cancel that parameter character.
+Parameter characters that do not take a value have immediate effect and typing Backspace after them is an error.
+- Before completing value entry you may type Backspace to cancel _all_ characters entered so far for that value.
+The cursor will be returned to just after the parameter character; your the characters you previously typed will not be erased.

 Return/Enter will terminate command/parameter input, print a CR (leaving the cursor on the same line) and execute the command.
+(Letting command output overwrite the command and parameters saves space on the screen.)
 Space will terminate ongoing parameter value input input for an option which allows you to enter less than the full number of digits for things like numeric option parameters.

 ### Command Parameters

 Parameters not specified use their previously remembered value or, in some cases, a default value.
-Parameter value input directly follows the parameter character:
+Parameter value input directly follows the parameter character.
+A space will not be printed after the parameter value unless the user typed it to terminate parameter value input before typing the full number of digits.
-- Space will print the currently remembered value.
+- Space will print the currently remembered value at the current cursor location and leave you in parameter character input mode.
 - Hex digits will set the value.
 Type either all required nybbles or end with a space, whereupon the most significant unspecified nybbles will be assumed to be 0.
 (I.e., for a word value, `E ` will be taken to mean
   $000E.)
-A space will not be printed after the parameter value unless the user typed it to terminate parameter value input before typing the full number of digits.

 - `/A`, where _A_ is any letter, will use the value from user variable _A._
-- `@AB`, where _A_ is a command character and _B_ is a valid parameter character for that command, will use the remembered value for that parameter to that command.
+- `$AB`, where _A_ is a command character and _B_ is a valid parameter character for that command, will use the remembered value for that parameter to that command.
 (E.g., `es1234 ` followed by `l@xs` will examine memory starting at $1234 and then disassemble memory starting at that same location.)
+- `@0000`/`#0000`, where _0000_ is an address, will use the word/byte value
+  at that address in memory.
+Word values are read using the machine endian order.
+- `&R `/`&R00`/`&R-00` where _R_ is a letter representing a machine register, will use the (saved) value from that machine register.
+The `00` and `-00` forms will add or subtract the addtional value to/from the register value.
+- `*R `/`*R00`/`*R-00` is available only for 16-bit registers; it will use the value at the memory location the register points to.
+The numeric forms will add/subtract the additional value to/from the register value before dereferencing the pointer.
-- Invalid characters and invalid values will print a `?` and beep to indicate an error and you will be left in value input mode for that parameter.
-(XXX or in parameter input mode?)
+- Invalid characters and invalid values will print a `?`, beep to indicate an error, and you will be left in value input mode for that parameter.
+Note that following a "short" value with space will finish value entry (XXX or in parameter input mode?)
 - XXX should we support backspace during value input, or just leave it as an error that clear all value input to that point?
+- XXX Expand the add/subtract syntax?

 Parameters specified more than once will use the most recently specified value.
 Thus during parameter input you can type `p p0 ` to show the current